ARTIST OF THE MONTH-06

 She finds inspiration in daily occurrences – for Petra, a walk through the city can be just as inspiring as a walk through nature.
 Architecture, industrial design, plants, stones or even the waves rolling onto a beach can become the origin for an idea.
 Suddenly, common things turn into pieces of jewellery!

 Petra’s wisdom is knowing that some things will always be a mystery.
 She says, “after all these years working with metal is still fascinating me.
 There are times you are soldering the same thing ten times.
 You do it exactly the same way, and one out of the ten just doesn’t work!
 Why?
 You will never know.”Thank you Petra for your delightful insights and exquisite designs!
-For more example of Petra's work click here.
+For more examples of Petra's work click here.